 The technology behind Bitcoin is a bit fuzzy concept to many.
 Where is this mystical blockchain?
 Are my Bitcoins in some cloud service?
 Who runs the blockchain?

 In a traditional model, information is stored in a centralized database.
-It could be a bank system or Facebook’s database or an e-mail list of a local association.
+It could be a bank or Facebook’s database or an e-mail list of a local association.

 The underlying problem of a centralized system is trust.
 All users must trust one single party to control and store the information and access to it.
+As we have seen repeatedly, this trust is misused.
+Centralized databases are being hacked all the time.

 This was the reason why Bitcoin was born after the 2008 financial crisis.
-Satoshi Nakamoto (and many others) wanted to create a financial system that wouldn’t be controlled by a centralized operator.
+Satoshi Nakamoto (and many others) wanted to create a financial system that couldn’t be controlled by a centralized operator.

-What is Bitcoin?
-It’s a network of nodes.
+Bitcoin is a network of nodes

-Some of the Bitcoin network nodes are called full nodes.
-These keep track of the entire ledger since it was born at 2009.
-That requires quite a bit of space, because the ledger is hundreds of gigabytes and growing fast.
+Bitcoin node locations from bitnodes.earn.comSome of the Bitcoin network nodes are called full nodes and others are called lightweight nodes.
+Full nodes keep track of the entire ledger.
+That requires quite a bit of storage space because the ledger is hundreds of gigabytes and growing fast.

 The purpose of nodes is to control all transactions sent to the network.
-They make sure that the sender has enough Bitcoins to process the transaction.
+They make sure that the sender has enough bitcoins to process the transaction.
 Nodes pass on their information to other nodes if they confirm it is legit.